 4-H is the nation's largest youth development and empowerment organization, reaching more than 7 million 4-H youth in all walks of life.
 4-H members engage in hands-on learning activities in all curriculum areas, including science, math, healthy living, and community service.
 Members participate in public speaking through public presentations.
-Youth and adults work together as one.
-Members develop life long skills that help them succeed, they grow and contribute as active citizens through service and leadership.
+Youth and adults work together as one, as members develop life long skills that help them succeed in life.
+As members of 4-H, youth grow and contribute to their communities as active citizens through service and leadership.

-By combining club project activities with opportunities to publicly show their work, travel to 4-H events, and help others though community service activities, 4-H provides a framework on which young people can build self-confidence, responsibility, and generosity.
-Studies confirm it.
-4-H members are likely to excel in school, lead their peers and give to their communities.
+Studies prove 4-H provides a framework on which young people can build self-confidence, responsibility, and generosity through club project activities, travel to 4-H events, and community service activities.
+4-H members are likely to excel in school, lead their peers, and give to their communities.

 As a member, you can:

-Younger children can still join 4-H as Cloverbuds.
+Younger children can also participate in 4-H as a Cloverbud!

 What will I do in 4-H?